Re44e/books/README.md

 #
 **Overview**

-An API for abstraction of book lending.
+An API for abstraction of book loans.

 **Technologies**